 The Derby Wharf/Jetty

 The first wharf, built in 1894, was a wooden T shaped structure located at the northern end of the present steel and concrete jetty.
 It was linked to the town of Derby by a horse drawn tramway, crossing the mud flats via a causeway where the present day road is located.
 Wool and pearl shell were the major exports in the early days.
 In 1964, when the new jetty was built, live cattle were exported and fuel, oil and provisions were the main imports.
 The last passenger ship visited in 1973 .
-Now-a-days, barges exporting lead and zinc concentrates from the Cadjebut Mine at Fitzroy Crossing and pleasure and tourist craft are the main vessels visiting the jetty.
 The Jetty is a popular place from which to view the stunning sunsets over King Sound or to fish for silver cobbler, shark, golden grunter, north west salmon and mud crabs on the incoming tides.
 These tides are Australia’s highest and the second highest in the southern hemisphere.

 The Centenary Pavillion